Contraction and Expansion

 The intellect is really a machine which we have made into something demonic, something negative, because the ego with its intellect uses thought to convince us to do the wrong things.
 This is why Samael Aun Weor stated in Tarot and Kabbalah that the greatest weapon that the Black Lodge has to pull students from the path is the intellect.
 So you learn to see the truth of things by looking inside, so that we can distinguish truth from falsehood, not looking for any justifications or repressing anything we see, but simply observing them―letting our heart be the judge.

-Question: It's so easy to rush past sitting quietly with the painful expressions of our actions and go pass to the end, all fixed, and my mind shuts off to any work.
+Question: It's so easy to rush past sitting quietly with the painful expressions of our actions and go past to the end, all fixed, and my mind shuts off to any work.
 So how to make the mind shut down and for me to work on myself?

 Instructor: Your comment seems to point towards a tendency in many students, which is to repress what we see.
 We want to shut down the mind because it is too painful.
 We see faults in ourselves and aggregates and nafs or defects that are so painful to look at, that we want to become numb.
 We want to repress what we see.
 But in truth, this work is a work of suffering.
 It is conscious works and voluntary suffering.
 We have to learn to be equanimitous even when looking at the worst defects, and facing the worst ordeals that really bring out our most hidden defects that we thought we never had.
 We have to learn to develop that equanimity in our daily life.
 It's not enough just to sit for fifteen minutes a day to clear the mind or to focus on an object of concentration.
 Those complement our daily work.
 We reach silence and serenity of mind by working all day―observing the mind, looking at it, and acting as a consciousness, following our conscience, our heart.

 If we feed our desires, we suffer.
-This is a basic law and every religion, especially Sufism and Gnosticism.
+This is a basic law in every religion, especially Sufism and Gnosticism.
 If we do not create a space in our interior, moment by moment, instant by instant, we don't have the means by which we can really work effectively.

 And of course, there is a lot of components that can go into this process.
 Obviously, our home environment is important―having a clean, stable, perfumed home, such as one of our lecturers explained in a lecture called Basics of Spiritual Defense.
 It's important that we make our home a space for meditation, a place that we can really pray and contemplate and work and aspire to these principles, to fulfill them at whatever level we can, because the more we feed our heart through these disciplines and practices, such as in a lecture I referenced, we can protect our spirituality, but also give ourselves strength and motivation.